ugurilgin/datasciencecoursera/3-Getting_And_Cleaning_Data/project/CodeBook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-# Please see the README.md for how the following instructions are implemented [README.md](https://github.com/mGalarnyk/datasciencecoursera/blob/master/3_Getting_and_Cleaning_Data/README.md)
+Go back to project page [README.md](https://github.com/ugurilgin/datasciencecoursera/tree/master/3-Getting_And_Cleaning_Data/project/README.md)
-* 1. Merge the training and the test sets to create one data set.
+* Merge the training and the test sets to create one data set.
-* 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+* Extracts only the measurements on the mean and standard deviation for each measurement.
-* 3. Uses descriptive activity names to name the activities in the data set
+* Uses descriptive activity names to name the activities in the data set
-* 4. Appropriately labels the data set with descriptive variable names.
+* Appropriately labels the data set with descriptive variable names.
-* 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.